salwil/conversational_agent_for_medical_dialogues/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Installation in virtual enrivonment
+## Installation in virtual environment

 - Open the command line window
 - Clone the repository with